winterstein/SoGive/pages/forwealthmanagers.md

 						Social media sharing by the client promotes your brand
 					</li>
 					<li class="sogive-text-body-centered" style="padding-bottom:10px;">
-						SoGive makes the process of gathering information about charitable/philanthropical giving more simplified; therefore making tax processing easier
+						SoGive makes the process of gathering information about charitable giving more simplified; therefore making tax processing easier
 					</li>
 					<li class="sogive-text-body-centered" style="padding-bottom:10px;">
 						The overall amount of tax paid by a client may be lowered <i>or</i> rebate(s) may be increased through having better information about charitable giving